 Kyoto Animation has set the standard from the beginning and they’re serious about creating a happy environment for artists and workers.

 That creates happy employees and artists who work with Kyoto Animation on projects and TV shows.
-Because they don’t have to worry about whether the money is rolling in or not.
+Because they don’t have to worry about whether the

 3. Healthy working environment